smirarab/apples/README.md

 ---------------------------------------------

 Input reference (backbone) tree must be in newick format.
 APPLES can perform placements based on PHYLIP alignments or a distance table.
-#### Input an alignment
+#### Input: an alignment
-The first `k` entry of the input alignment must be the `k` query sequences that will be placed.
+The first `k` entry of the input alignment must be the `k` query sequences that will be placed and the rest should be sequences in the tree.
 All species in the backbone tree must have a corresponding sequence in the alignment.
 You can find an example distance matrix for ten query sequences under [data/aln.phy](data/aln.phy).

 You can run APPLES with the following command on the example input alignment dataset:

 `python3 apples.py -a data/aln.phy -t data/backbone.nwk -P 10`

+Here, `-P 10` tells APPLES that `k=10`; i.e., the first 10 sequences in the alignment file are query sequences.

-#### Input a distance matrix
+#### Input: a distance matrix
 The format for distance matrix is a tab delimited csv file with column and row headers.
 You can find an example distance matrix for ten query sequences under [data/dist.mat](data/dist.mat).
 You can run APPLES on the example distance matrix by running the following command: